Zshoham/BinBuff/README.md

 	// read all the fields

 ...
-// program that does creates some data for a person object Person person = aquire_person()
+// program that creates some data for a person object Person person = aquire_person()
 // now we want to save this person's data
 Buffer buffer = make_buffer(type = dynamic)